 Rinpoche wants us to know that if we say we are practicing Nine Yanas and/or Mahamudra, we don’t have a choice.
 We must have this third kind of motivation!

 Our motivation is a reflection of our view.
 How selfish are we?
 The only way to know is to look at our motivation.
 How long we’ve practiced doesn’t really matter.
 The question is, how effective and authentic, how genuine and sincere is our practice?
 This counts much, much more.
 What’s truly important when we’re practicing bodhicitta, is seeing when we are or are not genuine.
 If we don’t have this genuine motivation yet, we need to develop it.

-The absolute worst thing, however, is to be “spoiled” from Dharma practice.
-This means that when we do wrong, we see that we are doing wrong and we don’t care.
+However, the absolute worst outcome is to become “spoiled” from Dharma practice.
+When we say spoiled, this means that when we do wrong, we see that we are doing wrong and we don’t care.
 This is Rinpoche’s warning to us all – he wants to make sure that we don’t make this mistake!
 Instead, every year, we should see progress and genuine growth.